komodorio/Install/README.md

 # Install

-Install Komodor with a CLI script
+Install Komodor with a script

+Go to https://app.komodor.io to generate your command!

 ## Run: